-Jaguar learns how fashion innovation is pushing boundaries in the Middle East
+Jaguar Fashion pushing boundaries in the Middle East

-High fashion is growing fast in the Middle East and Jaguar took the new XJ to Dubai to discover how designers are pushing boundaries with blending traditional and modern elements.
+High fashion is growing fast in the Middle East and Jaguar took the new XJ to Dubai to discover how designers are blending traditional and modern elements.

 Jaguar is constantly working to deliver innovative design and the XJ achieves a delicate blend of traditional and contemporary luxury.
 As Dubai becomes a new hub for high-end style, it is that rare combination that is also defining a new wave of fashion in the Middle East.